Staytment/Server/README.md

     npm install

-Run it:
+To be able to run the tests, install the following tools globaly:

+    sudo npm install -g mocha istanbul jshint

+And then run the tests:

+    npm test

+To run the server and play with it, execute:

     node ./frozen-forest.js

-In a second window, you might want to run the unittests to see if everything is working as expected.
-Install mocha with npm first, but globally with the `-g` option, then, run it:

-    sudo npm install -g mocha
-    mocha -R spec

 Updating
 ========